WuChao-2024/tros_en_wuc_check_fork/docs/tros_dev/mono2d_trash_detection.md

   }
 ```

-Note: The actual size of each preset anchor is anchors_table x strides.## User Guide
+Note: The actual size of each preset anchor is anchors_table x strides.

+## Usage

 Complete algorithm development and deployment workflow diagram: